The Complete Guide To Facial Skin Laxity & Loose Skin

 Natural Home Remedies for Loose Skin

-There are various natural plant medicines that are purported to increase the production of collagen and elastin and thereby help to tighten loose skin on the face and body.
-Although these remedies have been used for many centuries in traditional medicine systems like Ayurveda, they lack scientific proof to support their many uses.
+Various natural plant medicines are purported to increase the production of collagen and elastin and thereby help to tighten loose skin on the face and body.
+Although these remedies have been used for many centuries in traditional medicine systems like Ayurveda, they lack the scientific proof to support their many uses.

 Some natural treatments for facial skin laxity are: